celphcs30/Resistance-Restraints-Mod-Upgraded/README.md

 Supported beds:
 * Chemfuel bath

+## Release System

+Prisoners can be manually released from any restraint device at any time using the "Release prisoner" button on the device's gizmo panel.
+When clicked, a warden will be assigned to remove the restraints and free the prisoner.
+The release process:

+- Prevents the immobility hediff from being reapplied during release
+- Forces the pawn to get up from the bed once restraints are removed
+- Works on all restraint device types (Restraining table, Humiliation cage, Sensory collapser, Chemfuel bath)
+- Provides audio feedback when buttons are clicked

 ## Changes from Original

 * Updated for RimWorld 1.6 only (removed support for RimWorld 1.5)
 * Added Vanilla Nutrient Paste Expanded support (nutrient paste dripper facility)
 * Added Vanilla Chemfuel Expanded support (chemfuel pipe network integration)
+* Implemented proper release system with interrupt handling to prevent hediff reapplication
+* Added audio feedback to gizmo buttons
+* Fixed race condition where immobility hediff would be instantly reapplied after removal
 * Updated Harmony dependency configuration
 * Cleaned up mod metadata and naming